 However, if you don’t have a bike or don’t feel comfortable cycling outside, you can sign up for an indoor cycling class – on average, you can burn from 400 to 600 calories in 45 minutes.

 Jumping rope might seem like a child’s play, but it’s actually a serious cardio workout that can burn up to 800 calories per hour.
 In addition, this activity will also enhance your bone density and improve your balance.
 You should aim at 100 bounces per minute and take short breaks.
 Jumping rope in intervals will help you exercise more vigorously for a longer period of time.
+If lose weight by jumping rope is your goal, then get a rope and start jumping as you can.

 High-Intensity Interval Training